esl/MongooseIM/doc/advanced-configuration/listen.md

 Handles incoming server-to-server (S2S) connections (federation).
 The recommended port number for an S2S listener is 5269 [as registered in the XMPP protocol](https://tools.ietf.org/html/rfc6120#section-14.7).

+!!!
+Note
-**Note:** Many S2S options are configured in the `s2s` section of the configuration file and they apply to both incoming and outgoing connections.
+    Many S2S options are configured in the `s2s` section of the configuration file, and they apply to both incoming and outgoing connections.

 ### `listen.s2s.shaper`
 * **Syntax:** string, name of the shaper rule or `"none"`